UPPS No. 08.01.13

-All events at which food or beverages are served must have a signed food waiver on file with the reservation, unless a university approved caterer is used.
+All events at which food or beverages are served must have a signed food waiver on file with the reservation.
 If the waiver is not submitted, the function will be cancelled.

-All food items must be precooked prior to arriving in the LBJSC.
+All food items must be pre-cooked prior to arriving in the LBJSC.
 No cooking is allowed in the building.

-The LBJ Student Center shall provide tables, chairs, risers, and other miscellaneous furniture for banquets and receptions.
-The caterer or reserving party must supply dishes, linens, utensils, warmers, etc. A sink, water and electricity are available.
+The LBJSC shall provide tables, chairs, stage sections, and other miscellaneous furniture for banquets and receptions.
+The caterer or reserving party must supply dishes, linens, utensils, warmers (sterno is not permitted), etc. A sink, water, and electricity are available.

-Charges related to early openings or late closings required to meet the needs of catering setup or cleanup are the financial responsibility of the reserving party.
-For food events utilizing the services of a caterer, the reserving party is responsible for adhering to the following procedures:
+Charges related to early openings or late closings required to meet the needs of catering set-up or clean-up are the financial responsibility of the reserving party.
+For events utilizing the services of a caterer, the reserving party is responsible for adhering to the following procedures:

 Off-campus caterers must appear on the approved list of caterers compiled by the Office of Auxiliary Services.

 The reserving party must supply the caterer’s name and telephone number upon scheduling the event, in no case later than two weeks prior to the event date.

-The Coordinator of SCS shall be included in the setup arrangements with the reserving party and the caterer.
+The coordinator of Conference Services shall be included in the set-up arrangements with the reserving party and the caterer.

-Setup arrangements must be finalized with the Coordinator one week prior to the event.
+Set-up arrangements must be finalized with the coordinator of Conference Services one week prior to the event.

-The reserving party must obtain visitor parking permits for catering vehicles through the University Police Department.
-Arrangements must be made through the Reservations Office for use of the LBJ Student Center loading dock.
+The reserving party must obtain visitor parking permits for catering vehicles through UPD.
+Arrangements must be made through the Conference Services office for use of the LBJSC loading dock.

-The reserving party shall assume responsibility for seeing that the caterer supplies trash receptacles and bags.
-All trash must be removed from the LBJ Student Center upon the termination of the reserved activity.
+The reserving party shall assume responsibility for ensuring that the caterer supplies trash receptacles and bags.
+All trash must be removed from the LBJSC upon the termination of the reserved activity.

-The kitchen area must be left clean and clear of dishes.
-In the event that the caterer does not comply with the clean up requirements, the reserving party will be charged a clean up fee.
+The LBJSC Ballroom kitchen area must be left clean and clear of dishes.
+In the event that the caterer does not comply with the clean-up requirements, the reserving party will be charged a clean-up fee.
 All items must be removed from the room immediately upon the completion of the reserved event.

 PROCEDURES FOR MALL RESERVATIONS

-The location of tables or booths placed on the mall is determined by the Coordinator of SCS.
+The location of tables or booths placed in the mall is determined by the coordinator of Conference Services.
 Relocation of tables or booths is not allowed without permission.

-Reserving parties conducting solicitation events must obtain appropriate solicitation approval through the Office of Student Involvement.
+Reserving parties conducting any solicitation must obtain appropriate solicitation approval through the Office of Student Involvement.
 Distribution of food or beverages must be approved through the solicitation process and food waiver forms must be completed (see UPPS No. 07.04.03, Solicitation on Campus).

 Groups soliciting in the mall may not interfere with the flow of traffic and must have a member of the organization present at their table or booth at all times.

-Use of sound equipment in conjunction with mall events must be approved by the Associate Director of Operations and the LBJ Student Center Director or his or her appointed representative and must be scheduled during specifically set times.
+Events using sound equipment in the mall and the Amphitheater, must be approved by the associate director of Student Involvement, or his or her appointed representative, and must be scheduled during specifically agreed-upon times.

-Organizations can reserve tables at the Reservations Office.
-Assigned locations will be determined by the Reservations Office.
+Organizations can reserve tables through the Conference Services office.
+Assigned locations will be determined by the Conference Services office.

-Any organization found in violation of policies will be asked to vacate its location and its reservation will be cancelled.
+Any organization found in violation of this policy will be asked to vacate its location and its reservation will be cancelled.

 REVIEWERS OF THIS UPPS